oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

   Vec3fa Lw = Vec3fa(1.0f);
 ```

 Initialize a fresnel constant for the ray origin.
-This is used to calculate indexes of refraction accross different mediums.
-We use `1.f` for a vaccum.
+This is used to calculate indexes of refraction across different mediums.
+We use `1.f` for a vacuum.

 ```
   Medium medium, nextMedium;